 There is, secondarily, a duality between pattern / order and frame / schema, this duality forming a unity – i.e., it is a duality, not a dualism.
 If one side of the duality is to be regarded as dominant, and the other derivative, then pattern is dominant and frame derivative; frames / schemata can only really be regarded as truly successful if they help us to see order and pattern in the world, and only work because of order in the world – though we also have schemata which are imposed on the world, such as rules, and schemata which might in some way correspond to nothing truly objective – this includes one of the senses of “ideology”.
 The capacity to detect order and the capacity to form schemata as an aid in detecting order have been honed by evolution, and even some false recognitions of order and false schemata might have a survival value.

 This unity in duality is opposed to disorder.
-In the old days we’d call it chaos, but since the mathematical development of chaos theory, and a sort of romanticization of chaos, this usage might lead to confusion or accusations of pretentiousness, we can simply call it disorder.
+In the old days we’d call it chaos, but since the mathematical development of chaos theory, and a sort of romanticization of chaos, this usage might lead to confusion or accusations of pretentiousness or pseudo-science, so we should simply call it disorder.
 For pattern / order, it is simply the opposite.
 For frame / schema, it is recalcitrance, not-fitting, being anomalous, perhaps the uncanny.

 Vertically Downwards (with application to rhetorical figures) –

 [Yet to be done – this will kind of “test” the abstract categories.]

 Maximization clearly relates to the Order – Disorder axis in a relatively unproblematic way.